 Note that for co-authored papers, only the first author is eligible for a grant unless he or she is unable to attend the conference.

 The travel grant programme seeks to promote diverse participation at IAMCR conferences.
 In addition to the individual criteria for eligibility, the selection process will promote diversity amongst the travel grant awardees in terms of gender, region and country of residence, and will support participation of people with varying levels of prior involvement and activity in IAMCR.

 Scholars who have received more than one IAMCR conference grant in the past are not eligible.

 How to apply

-Important: Do not apply until you receive confirmation from the head of your section or working group that your paper has been accepted for presentation.
-The Section and Working Group heads' decisions are due by 3 April.
+Complete the application form on the IAMCR website.
+Important: You cannot apply until you receive confirmation from the head of your section or working group that your paper has been accepted for presentation.
+The Section and Working Group heads' decisions are due by 15 March 2018.